csci104/site/labs/gtest_lab/index.md

 Open the `test.cpp` in the `part2` folder.
 You'll notice that this file is slightly longer than the one in the first part.
 The main difference being a definition of a class `ArrayListTest`.
 There are several characteristics to this class:

   + It inherits from a Google Test class `testing::Test`.
-We have not learned what inheritance works yet, but you will understand how it works in a little bit
   + The class is largely empty, but it includes a declaration of a member variable of type `ArrayList`.
 This object is available for use in any of the test cases
   + It has four methods you can insert code in:
 	- the class constructor and `SetUp()` is largely the same:both will be called before each test case